umr4nlp/umr-guidelines/guidelines.md

 ##### Part 4-3-1-4. purpose relation

-Events in purpose clauses are annotated with both a `:modstr` value in the document-level annotation, and with the `:purpose` participant role relation to the main clause event in the sentence-level annotation.
+Events in purpose clauses are annotated with both a `:modal-strength` value in the document-level annotation, and with the `:purpose` participant role relation to the main clause event in the sentence-level annotation.

 <span id="4-3-1-4 (1)" label="4-3-1-4 (1)">4-3-1-4 (1)</span>
 ```